DetentionForDefects/detentionfordefects.github.io/index.md

 image: /assets/images/page_header.png
 ---

-## We Make House and Stuff

-Detention for Defects is a music artist in the heart of OKC.
+A musician in the heart of OKC.
 We focus on experimental music that incorporates retro sound.

-We are known for
+We are known for:
 * Eating cactus
 * Riding on the backs of rocket powered buffalo
-* Making elaborate balloon animals for dead monarchs
+* Rocketing through space on a dirtball ship
 * Mattress tag collages

-With your support we would like very much to add music to that list.
+With your support we can add music to that list.